reogac/smart-home/README.md

 In order to fulfil such a job, it firstly needs to build a prediction model from previously observed data, and certainly before that, it also needs to perform data pre-processing.
 So, basically `smart-aircon.py` will do these following tasks:

-+ Process raw data.
++ Processing raw data.
 Sensor data in raw format can be processed for constructing the prediction model.
-+ Train model from processed data; the model are later used for generating prediction.
++ Training model from processed data; the model are later used for generating prediction.
-+ Make a prediction given a sensor data input with the trained model.
++ Making prediction given a sensor data input with the trained model.
-+ Evalate prediction performance of the model (for analysis purpose, not yet implemented).
++ Evaluating prediction performance of the model (for analysis purpose, not yet implemented).
-+ Reinforce model.
-Improve model with user's feedback data (more research needs).
++ Reinforcing model; using user's feedback data to improve model prediction performance (more research needs).

+### Download and installation
 The program source code can be downloaded from [this github repository](https://github.com/reogac/smart-home.git).

 You will need [git](https://en.wikipedia.org/wiki/Git_(software)) to clone the repository